d-carrigg/BinWips/ReadMe.md

 complete​

 Create .NET applications and libraries from PowerShell scripts and inline code blocks.
-Control the generated `.cs`, `.exe` files and any additional resources.
+Control over the generated `.cs`, `.exe`, and `.dll` files and any additional resources.
+Target linux and windows on x86, x64, and arm64.
-Generate .NET libraries (`.dll`s) which can be consumed by other .NET applications.
-Compilation targets include any valid platform for `.NET` application including `x86`,`x64` and MSIL (`Any CPU`).
-Currently only the .NET Framework is supported, but .NET Core support is planned.
-This includes support for other platforms such as Linux and MacOS.

 [[_TOC_]]